How to Secure a Domain Name

 • Domain deletion.

-Depending on the type of cybercrime (and its severity) you fall victim to, you may or may not be able to open disputes about the ownership of the domain name and its recovery.
+Depending on the type of cybercrime (and its severity), you may or may not be able to open disputes about the ownership of the domain name and its recovery.
 These disputes take time and money to resolve, and it’s something you should avoid going into.

 Takeaway Points

-Having a secure domain name is not something you need to put too much of your effort into.
-You need to stay vigilant, be wary of expiration dates and suspicious queries for sensitive information.
-The truth is, most registrars want to keep your domain name as safe as possible to ensure a reputable business.
+When it comes to securing a domain name, you need to stay vigilant and be wary of expiration dates and suspicious queries for sensitive information.
+Most registrars want to keep your domain name as safe as possible to ensure a reputable business.
 You can rely on their protection for the most part (provided you pay up).

-Still, you need to take some extra steps, as laid out above, if you want to avoid the potential security risks we all face online.
+Still, you need to take some extra steps if you want to avoid the potential security risks we all face online.
 If you haven’t already chosen a domain name you want to secure, you can use our AI-powered domain name generator to get 1,000+ catchy name ideas for free.

 Frequently Asked Questions (FAQ)